thewyveo/Mini-Projects/README.md

-├── montecarlo: a script to estimate digits of pi using the monte carlo approximation method ├── nqueens: a genetic algorithm to optimize/solve the n-queens problem ├── password-generator: a script to generate a password based on customizable parameters └── sudoku: a script that creates a sudoku puzzle and also provides the solution for it
+├── montecarlo: a script to estimate digits of pi using the monte carlo approximation method ├── nqueens: a genetic algorithm to optimize/solve the n-queens problem ├── password-generator: a script to generate a password based on customizable parameters ├── sudoku: a script that creates a sudoku puzzle and also provides the solution for it └── typespeed: a typing speed tester script for fun that calculates wpm and accuracy
 </code>